-10 | "IF YOU DO"
+"IF YOU DO"

-Some abilities use the phrase "If you do."
-In order to resolve the text following "If you do," the controlling player must resolve the text before "If you do."
-Additionally, the text following "if you do" must resolve if the text preceding "if you do" is resolved.
+1. Some abilities use the phrase "If you do" to make part of the ability conditional on another part of the ability resolving.
+If a player fulfills the "If you do" condition, they must resolve the conditional text following "If you do."
+"If you do" only makes the rest of its sentence conditional.